News

 More than 8 million pigs are bred every year in intensive factory farms in Italy, with almost 4 million in Lombardy alone.
 Of those, more than 500,000 female pigs are forced to spend weeks at a time between the bars of cages without the ability to move or look after their babies.
 The UK imports pig meat products from many EU countries, including Italy, to be sold here.

+Animal Equality Italy has reported its findings to the authorities and is calling for the farm to be shut down with immediate effect.
 Once again our investigative work has exposed the extreme suffering taking place inside factory farms, destroying the idyllic image often portrayed by the meat industry.
 We need your support to continue to reveal these abuses – please consider donating today to impact the lives of millions of animals.

 Latest News